 - Examine the use of atomic materials, nuclear energy recovery, or nuclear waste disposal methods

-- Take corrective actions or ordering plant shutdowns of emergencies
+- Take corrective actions or order plant shutdowns of emergencies

 - Collecting information that can be designed for nuclear accident tests and preventive measures

-In addition, pioneers using atomic materials for medical imaging devices such as positron emission tomography (PET) scanners.
-They can develop or design cyclotrons, which produce high-energy seeds that use healthcare services for the treatment of cancerous tumors to give an answer on what does a nuclear engineer do.
+In addition, pioneers used atomic materials for medical imaging devices such as positron emission tomography (PET) scanners.
+They can develop or design cyclotrons, which produce high-energy seeds that use healthcare services for the treatment of cancerous tumors to give an answer to what a nuclear engineer do.